organization-x/DS-Course/README.md

 7. [Naive Bayes](https://scikit-learn.org/stable/modules/naive_bayes.html)

 To read up how to use a model, select the walkthrough notebook that corresponds to your model.

-## Extension: Deploying a DS Project to the Web
-This is not covered by this walkthrough.